Crack Cloud

-Crack Cloud are a Canadian musical and multimedia collective based in Vancouver, British Columbia, formed by drummer and frontman, Zach Choy.
+Crack Cloud are a Canadian musical and multimedia collective currently based in Calgary, Alberta, formed by drummer and frontman Zach Choy.
 Alongside the group's core musical members who perform live as a band, a large number of multimedia artists are also associated and operate simultaneously as an in-house production studio within the group, due to the project's strong focus on visual storytelling.

-To date, they have released two studio albums, Pain Olympics (2020) and their most recent, Tough Baby (2022).
+To date, they have released three studio albums: Pain Olympics (2020), Tough Baby (2022) and their third album Red Mile, which was released at 26 July 2024, via American independent label Jagjaguwar.